A topic from the subject of Decomposition in Chemistry.

 Introduction

-A catalyst is a substance that increases the rate of a chemical reaction without being consumed itself.
-Decomposition is a chemical reaction in which a compound breaks down into simpler substances.
+A catalyst is a substance that increases the rate of a chemical reaction without itself being consumed.
+Decomposition is a chemical reaction where a compound breaks down into simpler substances.

 Key Points

-Catalysts work by providing an alternative pathway for a reaction to occur, which has a lower activation energy than the uncatalyzed reaction.
+Catalysts work by providing an alternative reaction pathway with a lower activation energy than the uncatalyzed reaction.
 Catalysts are typically used in small amounts and can be homogeneous (in the same phase as the reactants) or heterogeneous (in a different phase).

-Decomposition reactions can be either endothermic or exothermic, depending on the enthalpy change of the reaction.
-Catalysts can be used to increase the rate of decomposition reactions by providing an alternative pathway for the reaction to occur.
+Decomposition reactions can be either endothermic or exothermic, depending on the reaction's enthalpy change.
+Catalysts can accelerate decomposition reactions by providing an alternative reaction pathway.

 Main Concepts

-Decomposition: A chemical reaction in which a compound breaks down into simpler substances.
-Endothermic reaction: A reaction that absorbs heat from the surroundings.
+A chemical reaction in which a compound breaks down into simpler substances.

-* Exothermic reaction: A reaction that releases heat into the surroundings.
+A reaction that releases heat into its surroundings.

 Conclusion